j-faria/fcupPhD/README.md

 in the respective folders.
 If you don't have `latexmk` just compile like you would any LaTeX file, but with the `xelatex` engine.

+Please, open an [issue](https://github.com/j-faria/fcupPhD/issues) if you run into problems.

 ### cover

 This is only an approximate translation of the (PowerPoint) cover template into LaTeX.
 I think it looks nice.